dinfuehr/dinfuehr-hugo/content/blog/dora-rust.md

 I am writing [Dora](https://github.com/dinfuehr/dora), a simple [JIT-compiler](https://en.wikipedia.org/wiki/Just-in-time_compilation) with Rust.
 Dora is both the name of the custom programming language and of the JIT-compiler.
 After some time working on it, I want to write about the experiences I made.
+I started this project to get a better understanding of the low-level implementation details of a JIT-Compiler.

 ### Architecture
 The architecture is pretty simple: `dora hello.dora` parses the given input file into an [Abstract Syntax Tree (AST)](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
 After parsing, the whole AST is semantically checked, if this succeeds execution starts with the `main` function.